trojrobert/trojrobert.github.io/_posts/2020-05-24-complete-study-guide-for-microsoft-azure-ai-100-exam-designing-and-implement-an-azure-ai-solution.md

 ---
 source: https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-edge

-The purpose of this article is to share with you what the Microsoft Azure AI-100 certification on Designing and Implementing an Azure AI Solution is all about, what I did to pass the exam, and the structure of the exam.
 I just passed the Microsoft Azure AI-100 exam which made me a Microsoft Azure AI Engineer Associate, I complied all the useful resources and definition that contributed to my success in the exam.

 [**What is Microsoft Azure AI-100 Exam**?](https://docs.microsoft.com/en-us/learn/certifications/azure-ai-engineer): This is the exam you have to pass to become a Microsoft Azure AI Engineer Associate, it involves designing and implementing an Azure AI solution.